pelyhe/natours/readme.md

 - Avoid evil regular expressions

 ### NoSQL query injection
+- Can be very powerful, must defense against it
 - Using **mongoose** helps a lot beacuse of SchemaTypes
-- Sanitize user input data
+- Sanitize user input data - **express-mongo-sanitize**

 ### Other security best practises: